-Discover cool local shops and waterfront restaurants, at the San Francisco Ferry Building.
+Discover unique local shops and waterfront restaurants, at the San Francisco Ferry Building.

-The San Francisco Ferry Building has a marketplace full of artisan crafts, and farm fresh produce.
+The San Francisco Ferry Building buzzes with activity, and has a huge marketplace full of artisan crafts and fresh produce.

-10 best things to do at Ferry Building
+10 best things to do at the Ferry Building

 1. Shop at food stalls selling Bay Area produce.